lowerbarriers/lowerbarriers.github.io/collections/_events/2022-03-29-membership-meeting.md

 **Members/guest attending**: (none)

   1. Call to order (7:00 PM by Randall)
-  2. Roll call: Just us (7:xx PM)
+  2. Roll call: Just us (7:00 PM)
-  3. Call for member comments: None (7:xx PM)
+  3. Call for member comments: None (7:01 PM)
-  4. Approve previous meeting agenda (7:xx PM, x moved, x seconded)
+  4. Approve previous meeting agenda (7:02 PM, Hillary moved, Randall seconded)
-  5. Financial report (7:xx PM, nothing new to report)
+  5. Financial report (7:03 PM, nothing new to report)
+      * Current Paypal balance at $28.52
-  6. Old business
+  7. Old business (7:04 PM)
-      * Fundraising event committee business
+      * Fundraising event committee business: Randall reiterated his commitment to being the chair
-  8. New business (7:xx PM)
+  8. New business (7:06 PM)
-      * Should we divvy up projects?
+      * Should we divvy up projects?: Randall volunteered and Brad voluntold, for Randall to own finished-starter.
+Brad will retain smith-for-congress
-  10. Call for member comments (7:xx PM)
+  10. Call for member comments (7:12 PM):
+      * Randall asked about finished-starter's lifecycle and maintenance.
+      * Randall asked an excellent question about how to merge code changes into the repo.
-  11. Adjourn (7:xx PM.
-Randall called)
+  12. Adjourn (7:14 PM.
+Randall called, Hillary seconded)